AbyAbyss/ftp_file_downloader/README.md

 Requirement:
 >Software to make ur android device as FTP server

-*presently this has just the structure, code functionality will be integrated soon.*
+*presently this has just the structure, core functionality will be integrated soon.*